jplusplus/newsworthycharts/README.rst

 - next

   - Auto-decide `.decimals` if None
+  - Round 0.5 to 1, etc in value axis and annotations
+  - TODO: deprecate count!
+Make all numbers equal
+  - TODO: remove overriding of decimal settings by units = count
-  - Remove noisy deprection warning on user settings in rc files
+  - Remove noisy deprecation warning on user settings in rc files

 - 1.39.1